redis/redis-doc/topics/indexes.md

 each element.
 Elements are ordered from the smallest to the highest score.

-Since the score is a double precision float, indexes you can build with vanilla sorted sets are limited to things were the indexing field is a number within a given range.
+Since the score is a double precision float, indexes you can build with vanilla sorted sets are limited to things where the indexing field is a number within a given range.

 The two commands to build these kind of indexes are `ZADD` and